Who's Next: Background

 By 1970, the Who had obtained significant critical and commercial success, but they had started to become detached from their original audience.
 The mod movement had vanished, and the original followers from Shepherd's Bush had grown up and acquired jobs and families.
 The group had started to drift apart from manager Kit Lambert, owing to his preoccupation with his label, Track Records.
-They had been touring since the release of Tommy the previous May, with a set that contained most of that album, but realized that millions had now seen their live performances, and Pete Townshend in particular recognized that they needed to do something new.
+They had been touring since the release of Tommy the previous May, with a set that contained most of that album, but realised that millions had now seen their live performances, and Pete Townshend in particular recognised that they needed to do something new.
 A single, "The Seeker", and a live album, Live at Leeds, were released in 1970, and an EP of new material ("Water", "Naked Eye", "I Don't Even Know Myself", "Postcard", and "Now I'm a Farmer") was recorded, but not released, as the band felt it would not be a satisfactory follow-up to Tommy.

 Instead, the group tackled a project called Lifehouse.
 This evolved from a series of columns Townshend wrote for Melody Maker in August 1970, in which he discussed the importance of rock music, and in particular what the audience could do.
 Of all the group, he was the most keen to use music as a communication device, and wanted to branch out into other media, including film, to get away from the traditional album/tour cycle.
 Townshend has variously described Lifehouse as a futuristic rock opera, a live-recorded concept album and as the music for a scripted film project.
 The basic plot was outlined in an interview Townshend gave to Disc and Music Echo on 24 October 1970.
 Lifehouse is set in the near future in a society in which music is banned and most of the population live indoors in government-controlled "experience suits".
 A rebel, Bobby, broadcasts rock music into the suits, allowing people to remove them and become more enlightened.
 Some elements accurately describe future technology; for example, The Grid resembles the internet and "grid sleep" resembles virtual reality.

 The group held a press conference on 13 January 1971, explaining that they would be giving a series of concerts at the Young Vic theatre, where they would develop the fictional elements of the proposed film along with the audience.
 After Keith Moon had completed his work on the film 200 Motels, the group performed their first Young Vic concert on 15 February.
 The show included a new quadrophonic public address system which cost £30,000; the audience was mainly invited from various organisations, such as youth clubs, with only a few tickets on sale to the general public.